lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 **Notes:**
 - Pass a componentId (e.g. "Component1") to help debug the cache usage
-- Trick to search same term to use cache.
-Without it, hook won't be triggered because the search term didn't change 😅
+- I added a trick to clear search term even if it didn't change, so we can still observe the cache

 ### Cache in a ref ❌